-According to the vast majority of your emails, your biggest frustration is poor tuning stability.
+According to the vast majority of reader e-mails I've received, your biggest frustration is poor tuning stability.
 There are various reasons that your guitar might not be holding its tuning.
-I’ll look at them all in upcoming posts.
 It helps if your strings are neatly wound on their machine head posts (See the closeup photo below).
 It’s also important that new guitar strings are properly stretched to allow them to settle.

 Like many things in life, I learned the importance of stretching strings the hard way.
 A few years ago, a friend who played guitar in a wedding band asked me to fill in for him when he went on vacation.
 The money was good; I already had a bunch of the tunes nailed.
 I took the gig.